fuel injector

 ● Rough idling or engine misfires.

 When a bad fuel injector does not deliver a proper fuel supply to the engine, the vehicle’s RPM decreases during idling.
 Because of this, the engine starts running roughly and feels like it’s shaking or sputtering.
-It can even stall if the RPM drops further.
+It can even stall if the RPM drops further, especially if the fuel pump is failing and affecting the fuel lines.
 You might also notice engine misfires, which happen when one or more cylinders don’t get enough fuel to ignite properly.
 This also causes the engine to run unevenly and lose power.

 ● Trouble starting the engine.